 Financial assets at amortised cost are subsequently measured using the effective interest (EIR) method and are subject to impairment.
-Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.
+Gains and losses are recognised in the consolidated statement of profit or loss when the asset is derecognised, modified or impaired.